gagocarrilloedgar/portfolio/data/authors/default.md

 # A bit about me

 Hey!
-My name is Edgar, I'm an Aerospace engineer and MBA with that moved to software engineering 👨‍💻.
+My name is Edgar, I'm an Aerospace engineer and MBA with that quickly moved to software engineering 👨‍💻.

 I have over +5 years of  professional software and teaching experience.
-I've worked with serveral front and back technologies and also DevOp ones such as:
+I've worked with serveral front-end and back-end technologies and also DevOps and Cloud ones such as:
-React, Vue, Node, Nest, AWS or Docker.
+React, Vue, Node, Nest,Next, AWS, Azure or Docker.

-I enjoy my free time trying out new technologies, watching films, listening to good music and travaling and eating out on new restaurants 🤩.
+I enjoy my free time trying out new technologies, watching films, listening to good music, traveling and cooking🤩.

 # Timeline